Week beginning 07 December 2020

 Maths

-This week’s maths learning is linked to place value.
+This week’s maths learning is linked to multiplication.

 Year 3 children use these resources: